waltont8/AdventOfCode2020/README.md

 ## Day 11: Seating System
 I always find dealing with multi-dimentional data to be a huge pain in Haskell and you don't get much for free out of the compiler either.
 Usually I would have had a Data.Map match the coordinates to the data and then hidden this all behind lookups.
 This time I kept a list of tuples of position and data.
 I need to spend some time thinking about what the best way to do this is when I'm not under any time pressure.
 The difference between part 1 and 2 here is just a single function so you can swap the commented out code over to get part 1.
 Given how much of a mess I get in with haskell and mazes I spent some time with types.

+## Day 12: Rain Risk
+Easy again.
+I find it's easy to get confused when rotating things so I wrote out the turnLeft and turnRight function in a long form.
+Different files for part 1 and part 2, there didn't seem to be an obvious transition between the two...